taylor-curran/prefect-pacc-2024/4_events_automations/README.md

     **Note:** There are many things we can do to fine tune this custom trigger.
 For example, we could change the threshold from 1 to 2 if we want this event to occur twice before triggering any action.
 For more information on trigger grammar, check out [these docs](https://docs.prefect.io/latest/concepts/automations/#custom-triggers).

-3. For the action select `Call a webhook` define a webhook block.
+3. For the action select `Call a webhook` and define a webhook block.
     1. First get a toy webhook endpoint at [Webhook.site](https://webhook.site/)
     2. Copy your unique URL
     3. Back in Prefect's UI, select the action `Call a webhook`
-    4. `Add +` a webhook block, past in your unique URL from Webhook.site, and click `Create`.
+    4. `Add +` a webhook block, paste in your unique URL from [Webhook.site](https://webhook.site/), and click `Create`.
     ![Alt text](create_webhook_block.png)
 4. Add another action to notify yourself about this.

     Your `Actions` page should look something like:
     ![Alt text](compound_actions.png)
 5. Call your Automation something like `taylor-pacc-json-block-automation` and save.
 6. Run your flow that loads the block, something like: